-From Moody Ales out of Port Moody comes their “Lusty Chocolate Oatmeal Stout”.
-The beer pours a deep opaque brown colour with a brown head.
-The aroma consists of chocolate, caramel, cookies, roasted malts and some mild roast.
-The flavour is of chocolate, caramel, cookies, dark fruit, roasted malts and some mild bitterness.
-The alcohol content comes in at 5.8% with an IBU of 38.
-This one has the body more like a porter but is very tasty.
-I am glad that this beer has come back this year.
+From Andina Brewing Company in Vancouver comes their “Mapalé Milk Stout”.
+The beer pours a deep brown colour with a brown head.
+The aroma consists of chocolate, lactose, toffee and caramel.
+The flavour is of chocolate, caramel, toffee, nutty, lactose, earth and some low bitterness.
+The alcohol content comes in at 5.6% with an IBU of 29.
+You have to love a well made Milk Stout and I would have to say this one fits the bill.

 From Bomber Brewing in East Vancouver comes their “Bourbon Barrel-Aged Russian Imperial Stout”.
 The beer pours an opaque black with a brown head.
 The aroma consists of bourbon, oak, chocolate, toffee and vanilla with a sweet finish.
 The flavour is of bourbon, oak, tannins, earth, roasted malts, burnt coffee, ash, chocolate, vanilla, tofffee, caramel and bitterness.
 The alcohol content comes in at 9.5%.
 While I prefer my Russian Imperial Stouts sweet this one is very well executed and well worth picking up multiple bottles.

 Commercial Description: Bomber Brewing in Vancouver BC has announced the release of a special limited version of their Russian Imperial Stout that has been aged for over six months in Heaven Hill Distillery bourbon barrels.

 Vancouver, BC’s Powell Brewery, Dive Bomb, a dark ale.

 It pours an almost perfectly opaque black, held to the light there are deep mahogany highlights.
 The head is a nice light khaki with very fine bubbles.

 The nose is almost leathery with a slight cola note.